g-a-borrero/cosmos/Introduction/Combat/Actions/index.md

 ### Utility

-This is when your character does something to support themselves or another character, whether it be blocking another character with a shield or casting a healing spell.
+This is when your character does something to support themselves or another character, whether it be shielding another character with an item or casting a healing ability.

+### Writhe

+If stuck in a binding of some kind, whether it be a grapple or vines or a whirlpool, you can attempt to escape by writhing.
+Writhing is a unique Skill Check that uses Sneaking + Survival.